A fast mobile website is more important than ever for better search engine rankings. In…

 Other benefits of faster loading speeds include a lower bounce rate, more page views and better mobile rankings in Google’s search results.
 Yet another benefit is that Google displays a green AMP badge against search results that use it, helping mobile users to select this type of content, which in turn increases traffic to your website.

-There are also analytics for AMP, so you can track your visitors and analyse your website for even more insights.
+There is also analytics for AMP, so you can track your visitors and analyse your website for even more insights.

 How can you implement Accelerated Mobile Pages on your website?